resmushit/wordpress-plugin/README.md

 - [ ] Manage error when there are server issues
 - [ ] Enhance the old-jquery progress bar while optimizing
 - [ ] Advanced option : move *unsmushed* pictures to another folder (not web accessible)
-- [ ] Advanced option : not preserve *unsmushed* pictures
+- [X] Advanced option : not preserve *unsmushed* pictures
 - [X] Fix individual Optimize Button
 - [ ] Provide a "restore" option if plugin is deactivated
 - [ ] Provide option to optimize only some image size
 - [ ] Provide a S3 support
 - [ ] Provide an Azure Storage support
 - [ ] Provide a warning message when using reSmush.it with incompatibles plugins
-- [ ] Add a link to the future GPDR and Privacy Policy Page on https://resmush.it
+- [ ] Add a link to the future GDPR and Privacy Policy Page on https://resmush.it
 - [X] Wordpress 5.x support
 - [X] Provide a CRON feature